 Why do tier rankings shift between patches?

 Kinetic Games has adjusted evidence pools, sanity drain rates, and hunting behaviors repeatedly through 2025 and into 2026.
 A ghost that was straightforward to identify in one patch can become genuinely ambiguous after evidence pool changes.
-Community rankings on TierMaker reflect this, with lists submitted over different time periods showing meaningful disagreement on mid-tier placements.
+Community rankings reflect this, with lists submitted over different time periods showing meaningful disagreement on mid-tier placements.

 The safest approach is treating any tier list as a starting framework rather than a fixed rulebook.
 Use it to know which ghosts deserve extra caution, but always be ready to adapt when a ghost behaves differently than the tier suggests.